 - Covering information (area of recording ticket)

-No information that is relevant to the document must be on the upper right hand portion of said document, if document is received with said flaw the following shall apply:
+No information that is relevant to the document should be placed in the upper right hand portion of a document.
+If document is received with relevant information in this area, the following shall apply:

-(b) Received in mail; the document must be rejected.
+(b) Received in mail; the document will be rejected and returned to the submitter.

 Note: see definitions for some of the terms used on this page.

 In addition to the standard recording fees, the need to add a coversheet (PDF) will increase the recording fee by $5.00.
-In some cases, documents that are presented in a format that does not comply with statutory standards may be accepted with the additional payment of a $20 non-standard fee.
+In some cases, documents that are presented in a format that does not comply with statutory standards may be accepted with the additional payment of a $20 non-standard fee if the first page requirements are otherwise met within the instrument.

 Non-Standard Form Fee